carlos8f/salty/README.md

 salty
 =====

-A practical, compact CLI crypto system based on TweetNaCl, featuring public key sharing and zero-password peer stream encryption.
+Alternative public key encryption for the masses

 ## Install